DOM-Digital-Online-Media/element-web-counseling/README.md

 ---

-When you make changes to `matrix-react-sdk` or `matrix-js-sdk` they should be automatically picked up by webpack and built.
+When you make changes to `@dom-digital-online-media/matrix-react-sdk` or `matrix-js-sdk` they should be automatically picked up by webpack and built.

 If any of these steps error with, `file table overflow`, you are probably on a mac